Planning Primer

 Please register to receive our e-newsletter notification to receive more information about the courses and upcoming dates.
 Registration opens two weeks before the course date and is on a first come, first served basis.

-The Planning, Real Estate and Economic Development Department offers the Planning Primer sessions (free of charge) to help residents become more aware of, and more involved in, the land-use planning process.
+The Planning, Development and Building Services Department offers the Planning Primer sessions (free of charge) to help residents become more aware of, and more involved in, the land-use planning process.

 The core course describes the legislative and policy basis under which land-use planning decisions are made, the way policy documents are amended and how to make a development application.

 The sessions are led by planning staff.
-Electronic copies of the course materials will be available to participants electronically.
+Electronic copies of the course materials will be made available to participants via email after the session.

 The sessions aim to: